 - a brother or sister of the child.

 Note: The person who applies for the order is called the “applicant”.
 The other person is called the “respondent”.

 How do I apply for a Parenting Order?

-You must complete a special application pack consisting of the application form and other key documents, and file this with the Family Court.
-You can download a copy of the application pack from the Family Court website (www.justice.govt.nz/family-justice).
+You have to fill out an application pack that contains the application form and other documents you need, and submit this to the Family Court.
+You can download a copy of the application pack from the Family Court website.
+Go to www.justice.govt.nz/careofchildrenform

 - Application form – Here you give the court the key information it needs, including who you and the other person are, whether you meet the requirements for applying to the Family Court (for example, you must have tried Family Dispute Resolution or be excused from this), and what you want the court to do.

 - Affidavit – Your affidavit is your sworn statement containing your detailed evidence to back up your application.
 (See below for guidance on completing the affidavit.)